-April 2015 Transition Woodbridge are supporting The Kew Garden project "Grow Wild" with planting of wildflower seeds at Budgens Car Park, Peter's Patch, the Forest Garden, and Methodist Church.
+April 2015 Transition Woodbridge supported The Kew Garden project "Grow Wild" with planting of wildflower seeds at Budgens Car Park, Peter's Patch and Methodist Church.

-March 2015 - Transition Woodbridge are supporting the Friends of the Earth Bee Cause, by increasing the quantity of bee friendly plants in Woodbridge.
+March 2015 - Transition Woodbridge supported the Friends of the Earth Bee Cause, by increasing the quantity of bee friendly plants in Woodbridge/Melton in 3 locations:

 Located in Ash Close, Woodbridge Peter's Patch is an area of wildflower planting for the pollinators.
 This was originally cleared and planted by Transition Woodbridge and local residents in 2013 and has been maintained as a wildflower area since.